iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  A "string" data type encoding binary data representing the 128-bit truncated output of the HMAC-SHA-256-128 algorithm {{RFC4868}} where the input data corresponds to the 24-bit hash recovered from the Bluetooth Resolvable Private Address and the key corresponds to the value of the TLV-Type Hashed-Password.Hmac-Sha256-128-Key.
+>  A string data type encoding a sequence of octets representing the first 128-bit (truncated) output of the HMAC-SHA-256-128 algorithm {{RFC4868}} where the input data corresponds to the 24-bit hash recovered from the Bluetooth Resolvable Private Address and the key corresponds to the value of the TLV-Type Hashed-Password.Hmac-Sha256-128-Key.

 TLV-Length:

->> 16 octets
+>> 18 octets

 ### Hashed-Password TLV-Type Usage